 Terminal 1 and Terminal 2 have underground train stations (discussed below).
 Terminal 3 is connected to Terminal 2 by a walkway, making access easy.
 Free shuttle buses also run between the terminals.

 Two rapid train lines connect Narita Airport to Tokyo: 1.
-The Narita Express (NEX) to Tokyo Station and 2. the Keisei Skyliner to Ueno Station.
-Both services are easy and comfortable to use.
+The Narita Express (N’EX) to Tokyo Station and 2. the Keisei Skyliner to Ueno Station.
+Both services are easy and comfortable to use however only the NEX is covered by the Japan Rail (JR) Pass.
+The Keisei Skyliner is not covered by any JR Pass:

 *Green Cars have fewer seats, more legroom, etc. They are often described as the equivalent of business or first-class on an airline.
 While they are very comfortable, a standard Ordinary Car is also enjoyable and will suit the needs of most visitor for the short journey to and from the airport.